Gapminder/gapminder-ai/automation-api/README.md

 4. Generate and send evaluation prompts and wait for evaluation results
 5. Summarize the results (only if --wait flag is specified)

+**available methods**

+- openai/anthropic/vertex/mistral: using this method will send the batch via Batch API for these providers.
+- litellm: using this method will send the batch via litellm in realtime.

 #### Running Individual Steps

 You can also run each step individually: